oreillyross/developer-notes/vim.md

 a: around (including the encasing characters)

 #### LazyVIM commands
-- <leader> f b = bring up telescope with only open buffers to search
+- <space> f b = bring up telescope with only open buffers to search
 - [ + b ] + b to left and right or just use shift + h or l
 - Lazyvim search for help = <leader> s h
 - if the recording turns up press q to stop it.